Brian Kehew

-Brian Kehew (born September 22, 1964) is an American, Los Angeles-based, musician and record producer.
+Brian Kehew (born September 22, 1964) is an American musician and record producer.
 He is a member of The Moog Cookbook and co-author of the Recording The Beatles book, an in-depth look at the Beatles' studio approach.

 Live performances and recordings

 Kehew performed on keyboards with The Who on portions of their 2006–07 touring schedule.
 He has worked as an instrument technician (primarily keyboards) for The Who's live performances beginning in 2002, and filled in on keyboards during absences of John Bundrick from the tour.
 Earlier live performances include appearances with the French electronic-based band Air, Hole, and Dave Davies.

 Kehew is also known for his band The Moog Cookbook (partnered with former Jellyfish keyboardist Roger Joseph Manning, Jr.), which released two eclectic albums, The Moog Cookbook and Ye Olde Space Bande.
 The Moog Cookbook recreated well-known songs using vintage keyboard synthesizers.
 In 2006, The Moog Cookbook independently released a collection of previously unreleased material under the title, Bartell.